zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 - **C++**: Text parsing, pass management, compilation, execution

 This layering matches production ML frameworks.
 TensorFlow's Python API builds graphs, C++ handles optimization and execution.
 PyTorch's JIT traces Python functions, C++ compiles them.
 Our architecture demonstrates this pattern at small scale.
 The advantage: each language does what it's good at.
 Python handles dynamism and string manipulation.
 C++ handles performance-critical compilation and execution.

-**When to Use Each Approach**

-- **Use Chapter 7's approach when**: Teaching fundamental concepts, building simple single-purpose tools, needing absolute performance (no libffi overhead), targeting one platform with known shape patterns, or wanting complete code transparency.

-- **Use Chapter 8's approach when**: Building production compilers, supporting multiple targets or optimization levels, handling dynamic/unknown shapes, implementing user-extensible operation sets, or separating concerns across Python/C++ boundaries.

-Most production systems evolve from Chapter 7-style implementations (simple, direct) to Chapter 8-style implementations (layered, flexible) as requirements grow.
-Understanding both approaches prepares you for this evolution.
-Chapter 9 will show the next step: TableGen-based dialect definition, which provides the benefits of Chapter 8's custom dialects with Chapter 7's compile-time safety.

 ## 8.13 Looking Ahead: From Python Strings to TableGen